-The Manager's Office FY22 Revised Budget shows an increase from the FY22 Approved Budget of \$10,400 (0.3%).
+The Manager's Office FY22 Adopted Budget shows an increase from the FY22 Approved Budget of \$40,400 (1.4%).

-- Personnel services decreased \$20,300 (1.2%) primarily due to the Executive Assistant position transitioning to a part-time limited position. - Commodities and services increased \$30,700 (2.3%) primarily due the addition of the Systemic Racism Committee.
+- Personnel services decreased \$20,300 (1.2%) primarily due to the Executive Assistant position transitioning to a part-time limited position. - Commodities and services increased \$60,700 (4.6%) primarily due the addition of a contractual tourism survey and the Systemic Racism Committee.